pwang649/myWiki/docs/Robotics/Control/State-Space.md

 This tension b/w the sophistication of a model and the tractability of analysis is fundamental in robotics and control.

-In other words, all models have a reality gap which we need to take into account ding the safety analysis if we hope to ensue safety of the actual system.
-In fact, accounting for this uncertainty is so fundamental that $g$ feel like this is often a key distinction between the capabilities of various safety analysis methods (as we will see later in this course).
+In other words, all models have a reality gap which we need to take into account during the safety analysis if we hope to ensure safety of the actual system.
+In fact, accounting for this uncertainty is so fundamental that I feel like this is often a key distinction between the capabilities of various safety analysis methods (as we will see later in this course).
 For now, let's dive deeper into various types of uncertainties that might be present in an autonomous system.

 ## Uncertainty Representation